1. When and where does Don’t Walk By take place?

 6. How are the Street and Subway teams assigned?

-Each team is assigned to a subzone (roughly a 10×10 block radius) or subway line in the area of outreach.
+Each team is assigned to a sub-zone (roughly a 10×10 block radius) or subway line in the area of outreach.
 Two small groups of four people including the Team Leaders are one team.
 We take Team Leader requests and group affiliation into account while creating teams, but we ultimately make the teams based on the subzones and how many team leaders and volunteers are available.
 We will do our best but we cannot guarantee that you will be put with whom you requested.
-Please make sure you all agree on and enter in the correct team name.
+Please make sure you know your team leader's name upon registering.

 7. Can volunteers switch teams?